WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - This method will work as long as you read and do all of the steps required

 ## Compatibility
-This should work for all iOS, iPadOS and even macOS devices, on the latest versions of all iOS, iPadOS and macOS.
+This should work for all iOS and iPadOS on the latest versions

-Beta versions will work but *may* become revoked around the 1 week mark.
+Beta versions will work but *may* become revoked around the 1-2 week mark.
 It is better to be on a release version!

-Versions that might not be supported are below iOS 12, iPadOS 13 and macOS 11.
+Versions that might not be supported are below iOS 12, iPadOS 13

 ## Part [1/5] Making your DNS
 1. Go to this [website](https://shorturl.at/hfr4V) and make your own account